Renzo4Renzo/flex-reviews-dashboard/instructions.md

 LoadingOverlay with visible based on loading state

 If not loading and properties length greater than 0:
-- PropertyTabs with properties, selectedId, and onSelect
+- PropertySelector with properties, selectedId, and onSelect

 If metrics exists: StatsOverview with metrics